sadanandv/CS5701-Foundations-for-Data-Engineering/README.md

 9. Implement the AlexNet architecture with Tensorflow to perform Classification of the MNIST Dataset,
 10. Implement a DNN to perform Classification on the MNIST Dataset using PyTorch.
+11. Perform Advanced Statistical Analysis on the `FuelConsumption` Dataset First, describe the data by plotting the distributions, calculating the variance, Standard devisation, mean, etc of the features.
+Then calculate the co-variance and corelation coefficient for any two features of the dataset.
+Do not use inbuilt functions or linbraries to perform the calculations.